chef-boneyard/chef-web-docs-2016/includes_install/includes_install_manager_server.rst

       $ private-chef-ctl reconfigure

-   This step is required for each of the front end servers in the Enterprise Chef deployment.
+   This step is required for each of the front end servers in the |chef server oec| deployment.
 For example, in a configuration with two back end servers and three front end servers, this command would need to be run on all three front end machines.